toukir99/toukir99/README.md

 👋 Hello, I'm Toukir Ahmed!

-🚀 Aspiring Software Engineer | Recent CS Graduate | Problem Solver
+🚀 Junior Software Engineer at TechnoNext Ltd. | Recent CS Graduate | Problem Solver

-🌟 Intern Experience:
-   Software Engineer Intern at ShareTrip Ltd. (January, 2024 - March, 2024)
+💼 Currently working as a Junior Software Engineer at TechnoNext Ltd. (July 2024 - Present) 🌟 Professional Experience: Software Engineer Intern at ShareTrip Ltd. (January 2024 - March 2024)

-💼 Actively seeking an Entry Level Software Engineer position.

 🎓 Graduated with a B.Sc degree in Computer Science & Engineering from Mymensingh Engineering College affiliated with the University of Dhaka.